skelz0r/skelz0r.github.io/source/_posts/2013-12-21-simulate-network-latency-in-capybara-tests.markdown

   end
 end
 ```

-The sleep isn't a problem here thanks to the test implementation: in fact, no
+The sleep here will not slow you down since the test succeeds on its own before the sleep
-need to wait for the server response, the test succeeded once the request is sending.
+has a chance to waste your time.

 Happy testing!